-We also provide an opportunity for parents and their children with SEND to meet the new teacher and TA before the start of the school year.
+We also provide an opportunity for parents and their children with SEND to meet the new teacher and teaching assistants before the start of the school year.

-Parents and children will be able to visit the new classroom and get to know the new adults who will be teaching and supporting them.
+Parents and children will be able to visit the new classrooms and get to know the key adults who will be teaching and supporting them.